Hadith 9 — Commands and Prohibitions: The Path of Submission

 The Prophet ﷺ then said: "What I have ordered you [to do], do as much of it as you can."

-This shows the mercy of our religion.
+This shows the wisdom and mercy of our religion.
 Islam is not perfectionism—it is submission to the best of your ability.

 [Quran,64:16,"So be mindful of Allah to the best of your ability, hear and obey, and spend in charity—that will be best for you.
 And whoever is saved from the selfishness of their own souls, it is they who are ˹truly˺ successful."]